elastic/apm-server/dev_docs/otel.md

 None of the OpenTelemetry Collector exporters, processors, configuration, and so on, are used or supported.

 There is currently no policy for synchronising to the latest OpenTelemetry Collector version; this is done ad hoc.
-We vendor the opentelemetry-collector code under `internal/otel_collector` so that we can exort some of its internals to APM Server.
+We vendor the opentelemetry-collector code under `internal/otel_collector` so that we can export some of its internals to APM Server.

 To update to the latest version, update modules `go.opentelemetry.io/collector/...` to the latest version, and